Mellor, Lancashire: Geography

-Close to the village hall is a playing field and a tennis court, which proves very popular in the summer.
-In the centre of the village, there is a playground adjacent to a small public library, and a doctor's surgery, which share the same building.
-The local populace is generally middle class and middle aged, although the tranquil rolling hills and tight sense of community have made it a prime retirement location.
+Close to the village hall is a playing field and a tennis court, very popular in the summer.
+In the centre of the village is a playground, adjacent to a small public library and a doctor's surgery which share the same building.
+The local populace is generally middle-class and middle-aged, though the tranquil rolling hills and tight sense of community have made it a prime retirement location.

 Mellor is linked to Mellor Brook, another small village, which features a bakery, post office with general store, an art gallery and the Feildens Arms, a public house.
 The hub of Mellor Brook is the Community Centre, which was originally a chapel before becoming a primary school, which closed in 1962.

-In 1966, the building became a Community Centre, having been bought from the church, to be maintained as a Registered Charity until this day.
+In 1966 the building became a community centre, having been bought from the church, to be maintained as a Registered Charity until this day.